isaac-sim/IsaacSimZMQ/README.md

 <details>
 <summary>Docker example app not starting</summary>

+If you encounter X11 memory error when launching `example.py`, simply run it again.
-When running the example app inside the docker container, you may encounter the following error, it is harmless and can be ignored.
+This error is harmless and can be ignored.

 ```bash
 X Error of failed request:  BadValue (integer parameter out of range for operation)